What are location-based services (LBS)

 Push or Pull Marketing?

-It is a mix of both, Pull for instance in an example when a user seeks information based upon his geographic location.
+It is a mix of both, Pull for instance in an example when a user seeks information based on his geographic location.
 Let’s say, a user searching nearest restaurants on the mobile device.

 Push as mentioned above, let’s say an SMS on your mobile device when you are at a mall to buy ice cream on 2nd floor with 30% discount.